NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Experiments

-As seen in column~$ 4 $ from Figure~\ref{figure:quality}, our method does not perform at its highest when the objects are similar looking but different sized, e.g. all the clamps from YCB-V~\cite{Xiang-RSS-18}; or they are untextured (see column~$ 6 $), e.g. the industrial models from ITODD~\cite{8265467}.
-While these issues might be solved by using depth data, it does not seem that easy, as e.g. SAM-6D is still not able to solve this issue.
+\paragraph{Objects' size} As seen in column~$ 4 $ from~\cref{figure:quality}, our method does not perform at its highest when the objects are similar looking but different sized, \eg all the clamps from YCB-V; or they are untextured (see column~$ 6 $), \eg the industrial models from ITODD.
+While these issues might be solved by using depth data, it does not seem that easy, as \eg SAM-6D is still not able to solve this issue.